kdwivedi13/kapil-serverless-rest-api/README.md

 # What's Here
 pom.xml - this file is the Maven Project Object Model for the web application
 src/main - this directory contains your Java service source files
-src/test - this directory contains your Java service unit test files
+src/test - this directory contains your Java service unit test files Serverless.pdf - Architecture of serverless Stack
 # AWS Services used in development
   S3 -  To Store application  JAR
   API Gateway -  To Create API and Invoke lamda function
   Lamda function -
   Cloud watch -  For logging
-# Architecure -

 # How to access the application - Curl or import the project in postman from given link.
 ## Request -
 curl --location --request POST 'https://h4mppdw6l8.execute-api.us-east-1.amazonaws.com/default/deloitte-spring-cloud-function' \